-With respect to litigation activity, we find that the share of cases being litigated increased from 2001 to 2011 steadily, reaching its peak in 2011 at 70%.
-In the last four years of our observation period (2012 to 2015), we observe some decline, coming from this relatively high level (average of 60% in the years 2009 to 2011) though.
-This decline of the share of cases litigated is in part driven by a slowdown of litigation activity, but also by an increasing number of cartel cases with smaller fines being litigated in recent years.
-Those "smaller" cases are less often litigated than "bigger" cases as measured by the level of fines, thereby pushing the overall share of cases being litigated down.
-Interestingly, smaller cases - while still less often being litigated than larger cases - are recently litigated more often than in earlier times.
+With respect to litigation activity, we find that the share of cases being litigated increased from 2001 to 2011, starting at around 20% in 2001 and reaching its peak in 2010/2011 at more than 75%.
+In the last four years of our observation period (2012 to 2015), we observe, coming from this relatively high level, some decline though.
+This decline of the share of cases litigated is in part driven by a slowdown of litigation activity, but, more importantly, by an increasing number of cartel cases with a smaller amount of fines being prosecuted by the European Commission in recent years.
+As "smaller" cases, i.e. cases with a lower amount of fines per decision, are less often litigated than "bigger" cases, the overall share of cases being litigated goes down.4 Interestingly, smaller cases - while still less often being litigated than larger cases - are recently litigated more often than in earlier times.

-Regarding litigation speed, we find for all cases, which attracted follow-on private litigation, a substantial reduction of the time until first settlement.
-While for the EC cartel cases decided between 2001 and 2005 it took on average 7.3 years from the EC decision date until a first settlement was announced, in 2006 to 2008 the duration fell to 6.4 years, in 2010 to 2011 to 4.2 years and in 2014 to 2.6 years.
-We tested here against a truncation bias, and can exclude that this drives the results.
+Regarding litigation speed, we find for all cases, which attracted follow-on private litigation, a substantial reduction of the timespan until first settlement.
+While for EC cartel cases decided between 2001 and 2005 it took on average 7.3 years from the EC decision date to a first settlement, in 2006 to 2008 the duration fell to 6.4 years, in 2010 to 2011 to 4.2 years and in 2014 to 2.6 years.
+We tested those results for a truncation bias, and can exclude the observed downward trend being artificially induced by such a bias.5